Becoming Jane: Plot

 Jane returns home and soon learns that Tom has become engaged to someone else, arranged by his family.
 Her sister Cassandra learns that her fiancé Robert Fowler has died of yellow fever while stationed abroad.
 Then Jane accepts the marriage proposal of Mr. Wisley, who had not lost hope that she would change her mind.

 Later, Tom realises he cannot live without Jane and returns, asking Jane to run away with him, for "What value will there be in life, if we are not together?"
 Jane agrees, and they leave, with only Jane's older sister, Cassandra, knowing they plan to elope.
 On the way, Jane stumbles upon a letter from Tom's mother, and realizes his situation: he sends money he receives from his uncle back to his parents and siblings, and they cannot survive without it.
-She tells Tom that they cannot elope, not with so many people depending upon him.

-Tom insists that he and Jane must marry, insisting he will earn money.
-She knows, but fears that it will not be enough; too many depend on him, so dares not make an enemy of his High Court judge uncle.
+Jane tells Tom that they cannot elope, not with so many people depending upon him.
+He insists they must marry, promising he will earn money.
+Jane knows, but fears that it will not be enough; too many depend on him, so dares not make an enemy of his High Court judge uncle.
 Distraught, Tom asks her if she loves him, and she replies, "Yes, but if our love destroys your family, then it will destroy itself, in a long, slow degradation of guilt and regret and blame."

 Jane returns home and receives a proposal from John Warren.
 She declines, and suddenly realises he was the one who wrote to the Judge and denied her chances of happiness.
 Lady Gresham informs Jane that Mr. Wisley is withdrawing his proposal, but they talk afterwards and part as friends.

 Twenty years later, Jane, now a successful author and unmarried by choice, sees Tom during a gathering.
-Henry, now married to Eliza, brings Tom to her. he introduces his eldest daughter, who admires Jane's novels so asks Jane to do a reading.
+Henry, now married to Eliza, brings Tom to her.
+He introduces his eldest daughter, who admires her novels, so asks Jane to do a reading.

 As Jane rarely does so, Tom remonstrates with his daughter calling her by name - which is also Jane.
 Astonished that he named his eldest after her, Jane agrees to her request.
-The last scene shows Tom's daughter sitting by Jane as she reads aloud from Pride and Prejudice, while Tom watches Jane affectionately.
+The last scene shows Tom's daughter sitting by her as she reads aloud from Pride and Prejudice, while Tom watches Jane affectionately.
 As she concludes, their eyes meet and he joins the rest of the company in honoring Jane and her work with applause.